JaidenRatti/Spotify-Song-Recommender/README.md

 ## What is this? ##

-Recommendation.ipynb recommends songs by taking in two public Spotify playlist links.
+Recommendation.ipynb recommends songs by taking in two public Spotify links.

+The first link is either a
-The first playlist is the 'seed' playlist (the one you want to add songs to)
+- playlist: this is the 'seed' playlist (the one you want to add songs to)
+- song: this is the 'seed' song (you want to find songs similar to this)

-The second playlist is a playlist that you want to extract songs from and add to your playlist.
+The second playlist is a playlist that you want to extract songs from to add to your 'seed' playlist or see what is similar to your 'seed' song

-The program will then recommend the most similar songs (an arbitrary amount) from the second playlist that match the vibe of your 'seed' playlist.
+The program will then recommend the most similar songs (an arbitrary amount) from the second playlist that match the vibe of your 'seed' entry.

 ## What would it be used for? ##